Randomized embeddings with slack, and high-dimensional Approximate Nearest Neighbor: Low Quality Randomized Embeddings

 \begin{prp} {\rm\cite{JL84}} For any set $X \subset \mathbb{R}^d$, $\epsilon \in (0,1)$ there exists a distribution over linear mappings $f:\RR^d \longrightarrow \RR^{d'}$, where $d'=O(\log |X|/\epsilon^2)$, such that for any $p,q \in X$,

 \end{prp}

 In the initial proof \cite{JL84}, they show that this can be achieved by orthogonally projecting the pointset on a random linear subspace of dimension $d'$.
-In \cite{DG02}, they provide a proof based on elementary probabilistic techniques.
+In \cite{DG02}, they provide a proof based on elementary probabilistic techniques, see also Lemma~\ref{lemDG}.
 In \cite{IM98}, they prove that it suffices to apply a gaussian matrix $G$ on the pointset. $G$ is a $d \times d'$ matrix with each of its entries independent random variables given by the standard normal distribution $N(0,1)$.
-Instead of a gaussian matrix, we can apply a matrix whose entries are independent random variables with uniformly distributed values in $\{-1,1\}$ \cite{Ach03}.
+Instead of a gaussian matrix, we can even apply a matrix whose entries are independent random variables with uniformly distributed values in $\{-1,1\}$ \cite{Ach03}.

-However, it has been realized that this notion of randomized embedding is somewhat stronger than what is required for approximate nearest neighbor searching.
-The following definition has been introduced in \cite{Indyk07} and focuses only on the distortion of the nearest neighbor.
+However, it has been realized that this notion of randomized embedding is stronger than what is required for ANN searching.
+The following definition has been introduced in~\cite{IN07} and focuses only on the distortion of the nearest neighbor.

 \begin{dfn} Let $(Y,d_Y)$, $(Z,d_Z)$ be metric spaces and $X \subseteq Y$.
-A distribution over mappings $f:Y \rightarrow Z$ is a {\em nearest-neighbor preserving embedding} with distortion $D \geq 1$ and probability of correctness $P \in [0,1]$ if, $\forall c \geq 1$ and $\forall q\in Y$, with probability at least $P$, when $x\in X$ is such that $f(x)$ is an $\epsilon$-ANN of $f(q)$ in $f(X)$, then $x$ is a $(D \cdot (1+\epsilon))$-approximate nearest neighbor of $q$ in $X$. \end{dfn}
+A distribution over mappings $f:Y \rightarrow Z$ is a {\em nearest-neighbor preserving embedding} with distortion $D \geq 1$ and probability of correctness $P \in [0,1]$ if, $\forall \epsilon \geq 0$ and $\forall q\in Y$, with probability at least $P$, when $x\in X$ is such that $f(x)$ is an $\epsilon$-ANN of $f(q)$ in $f(X)$, then $x$ is a $(D \cdot (1+\epsilon))$-approximate nearest neighbor of $q$ in $X$. \end{dfn}

+Let us now consider a closely related problem.
 While in the ANN problem we search one point which is approximately nearest, in the $k$ approximate nearest neighbors problem ($\epsilon$-$k$ANNs) we seek an approximation of the $k$ nearest points, in the following sense.
 Let $X$ be a set of $n$ points in $\mathbb{R}^d$, let $q\in \RR^d$ and $1\leq k \leq n$.
-The problem consists in reporting a sequence $S=\{p_1,\cdots,p_k\}$ of $k$ distinct points such that the $i$-th point is an $(1+\epsilon)$ approximation to the $i$-th nearest neighbor of $q$.
-Furthermore, the following assumption is satisfied by the search routine of tree-based data structures such as BBD-trees. \begin{ass} Let $S'\subseteq X$ be the set of points visited by the $\epsilon$-$k$ANNs search such that $S=\{p_1,\cdots,p_k\} \subseteq S'$ is the set of points which are the $k$ nearest to the query point $q$ among the points in $S'$.
-We assume that $\forall x \in X \setminus S'$, $d(x,q) > d(p_k,q)/(1+\epsilon)$. \end{ass} Assuming the existence of a data structure which solves $\epsilon$-$k$ANNs, we can weaken Definition~\ref{Dnnpres} as follows.
+The problem consists in reporting a sequence $S=\{p_1,\dots,p_k\}$ of $k$ distinct points such that the $i$-th point $p_i$ is an $(1+\epsilon)$-approximation to the $i$-th nearest neighbor of $q$.
+Furthermore, the following assumption is satisfied by the search routine of certain tree-based data structures, such as BBD-trees.